Wood turtle: Nesting behavior

-This species is oviparous, meaning these turtles produce offspring by laying eggs only and do not provide parental care outside of nest-building.
-Thus, the location and quality of nesting sites determine the offspring survival and fitness, so females invest significant time and energy into nest site selection and construction.
+The wood turtle is oviparous.
+It produces offspring by laying eggs, and does not provide parental care outside of nest-building.
+Thus, the location and quality of nesting sites determine the offspring survival and fitness; so females invest significant time and energy into nest site selection and construction.
 Females select nest sites based on soil temperature (preferring warmer temperature nest sites), but not soil composition.
 Average nest size is four inches wide and three inches deep.
 Also, females build nests in elevated areas in order to avoid flooding and predation.
-After laying eggs, female wood turtles will cover the nest with leaves or dirt in order to hide the unhatched eggs from predators, and then the female leaves the nest location until the next mating season.
+After laying eggs, female wood turtles will cover the nest with leaves or dirt in order to hide the unhatched eggs from predators, and then the female will leave the nest location until the next mating season.
 Nesting sites can be used by the same female for multiple years.
 Because nest building occurs along rivers, females tend to spend more time along river areas, compared to male turtles.

 Ecology and behavior

-During the spring, the wood turtle is active during the daytime (usually from about 7:00 a.m. and 7:00 p.m.) and will almost always be found within several hundred metres of a stream.
+During the spring, the wood turtle is active during the daytime (usually between about 7:00 a.m. and 7:00 p.m.) and will almost always be found within several hundred metres of a stream.
 The early morning and late afternoon are preferred foraging periods.
 Throughout this season, the wood turtle uses logs, sandy shores, or banks to bask in sunlight.
 In order to maintain its body temperatures through thermoregulation, it spends a considerable amount of time basking, most of which takes place in the late morning and late afternoon.
 The wood turtle reaches a peak body temperature of 37 C after basking.
 During times of extreme heat, it has been known to estivate.
 Several reports mention individuals resting under vegetation, fallen debris and in shallow puddles.
 During the summer, the wood turtle is considered a largely terrestrial animal.
 At night, its average body temperature drops to between 15 and 20 C and it will rest in small creeks or nearby land (usually in areas containing some sort of underbrush or grass).

-During warmer weather, the wood turtle stays in the water for a larger percentage of the time.
+During colder weather, the wood turtle stays in the water for a larger percentage of the time.
 For this reason, during the winter months (and the late fall and early spring) it is considered an aquatic turtle.
 November through February or March is spent in hibernation at the bottom of a small, flowing river.
 The wood turtle may hibernate alone or in large groups.
 During this period, individuals bury themselves in the thick mud at the bottom of the river and rarely move.
 During hibernation, it is vulnerable to flash floods.
 Emergence does not occur until March or sometimes April, months that mark the beginning of its activation period (males are typically more active than females at this time).